 Fiction: When it comes to insulation, the more the better.
 Improperly insulated homes are just as bad as under insulated homes when it comes to ice dams.
 We have fixed countless bad insulation jobs for this reason.
 Specifically, we frequently find insulation done in such a way as to inhibit proper ventilation.
 If you don’t address air leakage into the attic or rafter spaces, all the insulation in the world won’t prevent ice dams.

-Fact: You can see ice dams from the ground.
-Not always.
-It’s true that you can usually spot a monster very easily.
-You can see the two foot icicles and the little glacier on your gutter.
+Fact: You can’t always see ice dams from the ground.
+It’s true that you can usually spot a monster ice dam quite easily.
+You can clearly see the two foot icicles and the little glacier on your gutter.
 The sneaky ones are usually above skylights or in roof pan areas far out of sight.
 Sometimes ice dams grow up valleys and on top of dormers making it almost impossible to identify from the ground.